cmintey/wishlist/README.md

 > **Note**
 >
 > Set the `ORIGIN` environment variable to the url you will be connecting to, otherwise you will experience issues

+## Groups

+Wishlist has support for multiple wishlist groups.
+For example, you can have one group for friends and one for family.
+The wishes on these lists will be completely separate.
+You can switch between groups using the menu when you click on your profile picture.

+Currently, anyone can create a group.
+The group creator is automatically added as a "manager" of the group.
+A Group Manager can invite users to Wishlist and add/remove existing users to the group they manage.
+The Group Manager can also delete the group.
+An Admin will have the same permissions as the Group Manager.

 ## Configuration